RDX: Toxicity

 The substance's toxicity has been studied for many years.
 RDX has caused convulsions (seizures) in military field personnel ingesting it, and in munition workers inhaling its dust during manufacture.
 At least one fatality was attributed to RDX toxicity in a European munitions manufacturing plant.

 During the Vietnam War, at least 40 American soldiers were hospitalized with composition C-4 (which is 91% RDX) intoxication from December 1968 to December 1969.
 C-4 was frequently used by soldiers as a fuel to heat food, and the food was generally mixed by the same knife that was used to cut C-4 into small pieces prior to burning.
 Soldiers were exposed to C-4 either due to inhaling the fumes, or due to ingestion, made possible by many small particles adhering to the knife having been deposited into the cooked food.
 The symptom complex involved nausea, vomiting, generalized seizures, and prolonged postictal confusion and amnesia; which indicated toxic encephalopathy.

 Oral toxicity of RDX depends on its physical form; in rats, the LD50 was found to be 100 mg/kg for finely powdered RDX, and 300 mg/kg for coarse, granular RDX.
 A case has been reported of a human child hospitalized in status epilepticus following the ingestion of 84.82 mg/kg dose of RDX (or 1.23 g for the patient's body weight of 14.5 kg) in the "plastic explosive" form.

 The substance has low to moderate toxicity with a possible human carcinogen classification.
 Further research is ongoing, however, and this classification may be revised by the United States Environmental Protection Agency (EPA).
 Remediating RDX-contaminated water supplies has proven to be successful.
 It is known to be a kidney toxin in humans and highly toxic to earthworms and plants, thus army testing ranges where RDX was used heavily may need to undergo environmental remediation.
 Concerns have been raised by research published in late 2017 indicating that the issue has not been addressed correctly by U.S. officials.

 Civilian use

 RDX has been used as a rodenticide because of its toxicity.

 Biodegradation

 RDX is degraded by the organisms in sewage sludge as well as the fungus Phanaerocheate chrysosporium.
 Both wild and transgenic plants can phytoremediate explosives from soil and water.
+One by-product of the environmental decomposition is R-salt.

 Alternatives

 FOX-7 is considered to be approximately a 1-to-1 replacement for RDX in almost all applications.
+TKX-50 is considered to be a high-performance replacement.